ENTERING

 ENTRY CRITERIA

-If you’re an individual, community group, school, whānau, hapū, iwi, business, or leader working on an environmental project within the Northland region, you could apply be eligible for an award.
+If you’re an individual, community group, school, whānau, hapū, iwi, business, or leader working on an environmental project within the Northland region, you could be eligible for an award.
 You can nominate yourself, or someone else with their approval.

 All entries must demonstrate significant benefit to the region’s environment.
 We’re looking for initiatives that align with Northland Regional Council’s core areas of focus of healthy waters, flourishing native life, resilient communities, a strong economy, effective transport networks and meaningful partnerships with tangata whenua.